Doooddle/FED-Assignment-2/README.md

 ### Acknowledgements
-- In creating the Hangman Game, I(Danish) used a youtube tutorial from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY) to aid me in creating the concept of the game, however the incorporation of API into the game was created by Danish.
+- In creating the Hangman Game, I(Danish) used a youtube tutorial from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY) to aid me in creating the concept of the game, however the incorporation of API into the game was created by me.